KylieTaylor/Udacity-Data-Science-Nanodegree/Data Engineering Project/README.md

 ### Model

+A model pipeline was used to train the final model to classifiy message categories.
+The pipeline vectorized the messsages using sklearn's [CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html), transformed the vectorized data using a [TfidfTransformer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfTransformer.html), then trained a [RandomForestClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) that classified messages into over 20 categories.
+A hyperparameter grid search using 3 fold cross validation was used to explore various random forest models and select the best performing.
+The best random forest model was trained using 1 minimum sample per leaf, 5 minimum splits, and 50 estimators, with no maximum depth.
+The precision, recall, f1-score and support are reported for the model.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.